raizen74/aws-mle/README.md

 !["Ensemble"](ensemble.jpg)

+**Model pruning** can significantly reduce model size without sacrificing accuracy.

+**Hyperband** is a multi-fidelity based tuning strategy that dynamically reallocates resources.
+Hyperband uses both intermediate and final results of training jobs to re-allocate epochs to well-utilized hyperparameter configurations and automatically stops those that underperform.
+It also seamlessly scales to using many parallel training jobs. **These features can significantly speed up hyperparameter tuning over random search and Bayesian optimization strategies.**

+By allocating fewer resources to underperforming configurations, Hyperband reduces the total computation time compared to exhaustive methods like grid search.

 ## QuickSight

 You can use QuickSight to make predictions for a column in a model dataset.

+## Kinesis Data Analytics

+**Amazon Kinesis Data Analytics for SQL** Applications, you can process and analyze streaming data using standard SQL.
+The service enables you to quickly author and run powerful SQL code against streaming sources to perform time series analytics, feed real-time dashboards, and create real-time metrics.

+To get started with Kinesis Data Analytics, you create a Kinesis Data Analytics application that continuously reads and processes streaming data.
+The service supports **ingesting data** from **Amazon Kinesis Data Streams** and **Amazon Data Firehose** streaming sources.
+Kinesis Data Analytics supports Amazon Data Firehose (Amazon S3, Amazon Redshift, Amazon OpenSearch Service, and Splunk), AWS Lambda, and Amazon Kinesis Data Streams as destinations.

 ## Data Formats